dbeniamine/vim-mail/README.markdown

     If you use the edit_headers option from mutt (which I recommend), you have to put your cursor manually at the end of the headers before writing your mail.
-This script will automatically put your cursor at the first empy line of the file.
+This script will automatically put your cursor at the first empty line of the file.

     If you don't like that add the following to your vimrc: